influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/introduction/installation_guide.md

 # Overview

-Kapacitor Enterprise installations are similar the single instance open source Kapacitor.
+Kapacitor Enterprise installations are similar to the single instance open source Kapacitor.
 The main difference is that there are more instances to install and configure.

 The basic installation steps are: